-Taking just a few minutes to consider which features you are looking for will make you search for lighting equipment quicker.
+Taking just a few minutes to consider which features you are looking for.
+That will make you search for lighting equipment go much quicker.

 You'll also be more assured of getting exactly what you want rather than being tricked into buying a nice lighting accessory that you don't use very much when it really doesn't serve your needs.